jerrsapps1/safetysync-ai-clean1/replit.md

 ## Recent Changes

+- **July 10, 2025** - Fixed Visual UI Issues and Completed Organization Management:
+  - Removed AI Quick Actions component that was causing white box in top-right corner
+  - Successfully implemented unlimited dynamic organizational structure with divisions and departments
+  - Added organization management dialogs with add/delete functionality for divisions and departments
+  - Enhanced Employee section with hierarchical filtering by division and department
+  - Implemented employee assignment to organizational structure with proper validation
+  - Added comprehensive organizational statistics and compliance tracking by division
+  - All organizational features fully functional with proper error handling and user feedback
 - **July 10, 2025** - Completed Full SafetyTracker Integration with 15 Comprehensive Sections:
   - Successfully integrated all 15 SafetyTracker sections as dedicated sidebar tabs in the workspace
   - Added comprehensive functionality for each section: Instructors, Organization, Employee Portal, Notifications, Workplace Poster, Training Calendar, Subscription & Billing, Analytics & Reports